Default video thumbnail

 Citadel of Aleppo

-The project included significant investment in landscaping around the Citadel, creation of a pedestrian zone at its entrance, traffic planning and conservation of key buildings.
+Completed in 2006, the project included significant investment in landscaping around the Citadel, creation of a pedestrian zone at its entrance, traffic planning and conservation of key buildings.
 The objective was to enhance the Citadel’s place in the city and realise its potential as a significant contributor to economic development in the Old City.

 Citadel of Salah al Din